Tulip-Dev/tulip/doc/user/tutorial_beginner.rst

 Tulip allows you to save your whole project with its own file format (\*.tlpx).
 To do so, select *File → Save* or *File → Save as*.

-If you are interested to save exclusively the graph, Tulip proposes to export it to the GML and TLP format (plugins can offer other possibilities).
-You just have to right-click on the graph name in the graph list and select *Export* or *Save to file*.
+If you are interested to only save the graph, Tulip proposes to save it in its own TLP format, do a right click on the graph's name in the graph list and select *Save to file* in the contextual menu then displayed.
+You can also export it in the GML format (other plugins can offer more possibilities) by selecting *Export* in the same contextual menu.

 .. _first_algo: